Princess Victoria of Hesse and by Rhine: Marriage and family

+The family were present at Windsor for the funeral service of Queen Victoria at St George's Chapel.
+Under the terms of the late Queen's will, Victoria received a £2,000 increase in her annual income.

 She personally taught her own children and exposed them to new ideas and inventions.
 She gave lessons to her younger son, Louis, until he was ten years of age.
 He said of her in 1968 that she was "a walking encyclopedia.
 All through her life she stored up knowledge on all sorts of subjects, and she had the great gift of being able to make it all interesting when she taught it to me.
 She was completely methodical; we had time-tables for each subject, and I had to do preparation, and so forth.
 She taught me to enjoy working hard, and to be thorough.
 She was outspoken and open-minded to a degree quite unusual in members of the Royal Family.
 And she was also entirely free from prejudice about politics or colour and things of that kind."

-In 1906, she flew in a Zeppelin airship, and even more daringly later flew in a biplane even though it was "not made to carry passengers, and we perched securely attached on a little stool holding on to the flyer's back."
+In 1906, she flew in a Zeppelin airship, and even more daringly later flew in a biplane even though it was "not made to carry passengers, and we perched securely attached on a little stool holding on to the flyer's back".
 Up until 1914, Victoria regularly visited her relatives abroad in both Germany and Russia, including her two sisters who had married into the Russian imperial family: Elisabeth, who had married Grand Duke Sergei Alexandrovich, and Alix, who had married Emperor Nicholas II.
 Victoria was one of the Empress's relatives who tried to persuade her away from the influence of Rasputin.
 On the outbreak of war between Germany and Britain in 1914, Victoria and her daughter, Louise, were in Russia at Yekaterinburg.
 By train and steamer, they travelled to St Petersburg and from there through Tornio to Stockholm.
 They sailed from Bergen, Norway, on "the last ship" back to Britain.